gitlabhq/gitlabhq/doc/api/projects.md

 ### Fork project

-Forks a project into the user namespace of the authenticated user.
+Forks a project into the user namespace of the authenticated user or the one provided.

 ```
 POST /projects/fork/:id